sikrip/zzw30/oil-temps-highway/README.md

 # Oil Temps with Different Underbody Configurations

 ## Test & Measurements done
-Here I would like to compare the oil temps I observed during highway driving at around 100kph.
+Here I am comparing oil temps I observed during highway driving at around 100kph with different oil pans and under-body configurations.
 The "tests" include measurements with:

-* My old oil pan (early model celica - compatible moroso) with and without the rear underbody cover **completely closed**
+* My old oil pan (early model, Celica-compatible, Moroso) without under-body cover and with the cover **completely closed**
-* My new GPAN3 oil pan without the underbody cover and with the cover **but with NACA ducts**
+* My new GPAN3 oil pan without the under-body cover and with the cover **having 3 NACA ducts**

 ## Observations & Conclusions

-### 1. The underbody **without openings** increased the oil temp by more than 10C ###
+### 1. The under-body **without openings** increased the oil temp by more than 10C ###

 Moroso / No underbody: